-At Elite Neuropathy and Chronic Conditions of South Jersey, we utilize Trigenics as a key tool to help our patients find relief in a method that combines the doctor’s expertise and the patient’s active involvement in the therapy.
+At Revive Life Treatment Center of South Jersey, we utilize Trigenics as a key tool to help our patients find relief in a method that combines the doctor’s expertise and the patient’s active involvement in the therapy.

 Patients are inter-active participants in the treatment process rather than simple passive or active recipients.
 During the procedures, patients are required to move in specific directions and with specific amounts of force in order to generate neuromuscular monitoring reflexes which regulate movement.